Patternslib/Patterns/docs/patterns/autofocus.rst

 for browsers that do not support it natively.

-On initial page load or when new content is injected it is scanned for input elements with an ``autofocus`` attribute or class.
+On initial page load or when new content is injected it is scanned for input elements with an ``autofocus`` attribute or ``pat-autofocus`` class.
 The first such element that has no current value will be given the focus.

 .. code-block:: html